alphalon/kotlin-scripting/README.md

 - Asynchronous HTTP client (based on ktor)
 - Equivalents for tools such as find, grep, sed, awk, etc

+Another goal of this library is to help reduce the number of dependencies and imports each script needs to maintain, lowering the overall ceremony involved when writing scripts.

 ## Requirements

 - Java 8